-Figures 10 and 11 show the optical axis and aimpoint positions on HRC-I and HRC-S. The blue diamonds show the optical axis positions.
+Figures 14 and 15 show the optical axis and aimpoint positions on HRC-I and HRC-S. The blue diamonds show the optical axis positions.
 The red arrows show the aimpoint position drift.
 While the optical axis is relatively stable, the aimpoint has been drifting in the SIM [-Y,-Z] direction since the Chandra launch until early 2011, for about 24".
 Then it reversed its drift direction, especially after the safemode in July 2011.
 In early 2012, the aimpoint drift is again back to its original trend in the SIM [Y,Z] direction.
 Since the late 2014, the drift is reversed again.
-At the same time, the drifting rate has accelerated.
+Starting on August 29, 2016 (Cycle 18), aimpoint is dynamically adjusted to put at the permanent default position (marked as red "×") near the optical axis.
+The dotted and dashed rectangles are the error boxes of the default aimpoint implementation, with and without the dither.

-Figure 12 shows the optical axis and aimpoint positions on ACIS-I. The aimpoint positions are measured directly on ACIS-I. The optical axis positions are calculated based on their relative positions to the aimpoint from HRC-I. The green arrows in the Figure indicate the default offsets applied to avoid the on-axis target falling off the ACIS-I3 edge during the dither (see Section 6 for more details).
+Figure 16 shows the optical axis and aimpoint positions on ACIS-I. The aimpoint positions are measured directly on ACIS-I. The optical axis positions are calculated based on their relative positions to the aimpoint from HRC-I. The green arrows in the Figure indicate the default offsets applied to avoid the on-axis target falling off the ACIS-I3 edge during the dither (see Section 6 for more details).
 The ACIS-I observations were conducted without default offset since launch until late 2006.
 Due to the aimpoint drifting, from December 2006 to December 2013, all the ACIS-I observations were conducted with a default offset of Y-offset = -15'' and Z-offset = -12'', unless the observers requested otherwise.
 Due to its accelerated drift since early 2012, the aimpoint was once again very close to the upper edge of the ACIS-I3 in late 2013.
-So since December 2013, a new default offset of Y-offset = -18'' and Z-offset = -18'' was applied, as shown in Figure 12.
+So since December 2013, a new default offset of Y-offset = -18'' and Z-offset = -18'' was applied, until the permanent default aimpoint (marked as red "×") was implemented in Cycle 18.
+The dotted and dashed rectangles are the error boxes, with and without the dither.

-Figure 13 shows the optical axis and aimpoint positions on ACIS-S. The aimpoint positions are measured directly on ACIS-S. The optical axis positions are calculated based on their relative positions to the aimpoint from HRC-I. Because of the aimpoint drift, four different default offsets have been implemented between August 1999 and August 2011, in order to avoid the dither pattern falling on the node boundary 0|1.
+Figure 17 shows the optical axis and aimpoint positions on ACIS-S. The aimpoint positions are measured directly on ACIS-S. The optical axis positions are calculated based on their relative positions to the aimpoint from HRC-I. Because of the aimpoint drift, four different default offsets have been implemented between August 1999 and August 2011, in order to avoid the dither pattern falling on the node boundary 0|1.
 These are indicated by the green arrows in the figure (see Section 6 for more details).
 Due to its accelerated drift since early 2012, the aimpoint moved far enough from the node boundary 0|1.
-So since December 2013, a fifth default offset of Y-offset = 0'' and Z-offset = -18'' was applied, to move the aimpoint closer to the optical axis, as shown in Figure 13.
+So since December 2013, a fifth default offset of Y-offset = 0'' and Z-offset = -18'' was applied, to move the aimpoint closer to the optical axis, until the permanent default aimpoint (marked as red "×") was implemented in Cycle 18.
+The dotted and dashed rectangles are the error boxes, with and without the dither.

-Figure 14 shows the four figures the same as Figures 10 - 13 and with colored ovals indicating the 1- σ error ellipse for data in a given half year bin.
+Figure 18 shows the four figures the same as Figures 14 - 17 and with colored ovals indicating the 1- $\sigma$ error ellipse for data in a given half year bin.

-Figure 15 is the same as Figure 14 and with colored dots showing the aimpoints of individual observations.
+Figure 19 is the same as Figure 18 and with colored dots showing the aimpoints of individual observations.

-Figure 16 shows the four figures the same as Figures 10 - 13, but with the same SIM coordinate orientation (SIM-Z up, SIM-Y right, refer Figure 2).
+Figure 20 shows the four figures the same as Figures 14 - 17, but with the same SIM coordinate orientation (SIM-Z up, SIM-Y right, refer Figure 2).
 It shows the relative positions of the optical axis (blue) and the the aimpoint (red).
 It also shows the aimpoints drifted in the same direction on the four detectors.